mongodb/django-mongodb-backend/docs/ref/models/search.rst

 Matches a phrase in the specified field.

-Uses the :doc:`phrase operator <atlas:atlas-search/phrase>` to find exact or near-exact sequences of terms.
+Uses the :doc:`phrase operator<atlas:atlas-search/operators-collectors/phrase>`
+to find exact or near-exact sequences of terms.
 It supports optional slop (term distance) and synonym mappings defined in the Atlas Search index.

 .. code-block:: pycon